le-bananafish/le-bananafish/README.md

 # Hi, it's me.

+> `NB:` _This section is still under construction, please be patient!_

 My name is Sebastian Lau.
+I am either:

-I am currently studying a conjoint degree in Computer Science and Linguistics at the University of Auckland.
+- studying for my bachelor's degree in Computer Science and Linguistics, or
+- working on my _secret_ personal projects, or

-I occasionally write stories, take naps, and stream games.
+- am writing stories, taking naps, or streaming games.

+My goal for 2021, as mentioned in this (:point_right:) [post][ny-resolution], is that:

+> I promise to write at least one post per week, or at the bare minimum, once a month.

+## How to reach me 🤔...

+- 🔴 You can catch my streams on [Twitch][twitch].
+- 📖 Read my latest posts<sup>(nice collection below)</sup> on my [website][website].
+- 🖼 See my photos on [Instagram][instagram].
+- 🗣 Chat with me on [Discord][discord].

 ## Latest posts!

+These are the latest posts on my very own [website][website].

 <!-- BLOG-POST-LIST:START -->
 - [Indecision and Imitation](https://le-bananafish.github.io/posts/indecision-and-imitation/)
 - [A New Year 2021](https://le-bananafish.github.io/posts/a-new-year-2021/)